odh-labs/edge-robotics/README.md

 ## Folders

-- [Arduino](https://github.com/odh-labs/edge-robotics/tree/main/Arduino) - an Ardunio sketch for controlling the robots including Wifi connectivity, MQTT server publish/subscribe capability and a RESTful API for robot control.
+- [Arduino](https://github.com/odh-labs/edge-robotics/tree/main/Arduino) - contains two projects: 1) programmable-robot: the robot control sketch for our chosen programmable robot for the demo.
+And 2)
+rstp-camera: the sketch to make our chosen camera into a RTSP server for streaming videos.
 - [Demos](https://github.com/odh-labs/edge-robotics/tree/main/demos) - with various video recordings, not yet ready for YouTube.
 [DEMO-LISTING.md](https://github.com/odh-labs/edge-robotics/blob/main/demos/_DEMO-LISTING.md) has more details
 - [java-api-accept-image](https://github.com/odh-labs/edge-robotics/tree/main/java-api-accept-image) - a Spring Boot based API that accepts an image and saves that image to disk
 - [mosquitto-running-on-microshift](https://github.com/odh-labs/edge-robotics/tree/main/mosquitto-running-on-microshift) - documented procedure for installing MicroShift on bare-metal and provided an image for deploying the Eclipse Mosquitto MQTT server with the proper configuration on quay.io together with a description on deploying it on MicroShift using the provided deplyment.yaml file.